Giovanni Morelli: Legacy as art historian

-The Morellian method was re-examined by R. Wollheim, "Giovanni Morelli and the origins of scientific connoisseurship", On Art and the Mind: Essays and Lectures, 1973.
+The Morellian method was re-examined by Richard Wollheim in "Giovanni Morelli and the Origins of Scientific Connoisseurship".
+Jaynie Anderson wrote, "Today connoisseurship matters as a fundamental skill in art history, and it is due to Morelli that it became scientific....
+As art historians, we are all now Morellians to some degree."

 Collector and donor

-Morelli began collecting art in the mid-1850s, "follow[ing] his own tastes and scholarly interests, but without a particular plan" - his earliest acquisitions were the Portrait of a Young Man by Ambrogio de Predis and the Saint John the Evangelist and Saint Martha by Bergognone.
-Morelli's collection expanded "mainly in the 1860s and early ’70s [...] partly thanks to the help of his cousin Giovanni Melli, who purchased several paintings for Morelli, which then came back to him by inheritance."
-Morelli acquired works "from Florence, Siena, and Umbria [...] from ancient Tuscan families, and paintings from Emilia and Ferrara came from the sale of the prestigious Costabili Collection" - including "real gems" such as "The Young Smoker by Molenaer, Botticelli’s The Stories of Virginia, both of which were purchased at the Monte di Pietà auction in Rome, and Pisanello’s Portrait of Leonello d’Este, bought in London."
+Morelli began collecting art in the mid-1850s, "follow[ing] his own tastes and scholarly interests, but without a particular plan.
+He made his earliest acquisitions in the mid-1850s, with the Portrait of a Young Man by Ambrogio de Predis and the Saint John the Evangelist and Saint Martha by Bergognone."
+Morelli's collection expanded "mainly in the 1860s and early '70s ... partly thanks to the help of his cousin Giovanni Melli, who purchased several paintings for Morelli, which then came back to him by inheritance."
+Morelli acquired works "from Florence, Siena, and Umbria ... from ancient Tuscan families, and paintings from Emilia and Ferrara came from the sale of the prestigious Costabili Collection."
+These included "real gems" such as "The Young Smoker by Molenaer, [and] Botticelli's The Stories of Virginia, both of which were purchased at the Monte di Pietà auction in Rome, and Pisanello's Portrait of Leonello d'Este, bought in London."

 Morelli's collection was completed in about 1874.
 It decorated the rooms of his residence in Via Pontaccio 14 in Milan, until Morelli’s death in 1891.
 Morelli bequeathed his collection to the Accademia Carrara at Bergamo (where it arrived in 1892), "which thus acquired the collection of one of the greatest art historians of the nineteenth century.
 In 1892, Gustavo Frizzoni, a friend and faithful follower of Morelli and his method, arranged the 117 paintings and 3 sculptures in two galleries of the museum named after the senator, which later appeared in a printed catalogue."